hbctraining/Training-modules/RShiny/lessons/css/css_sliderInput.md

 There could be cases where you want both slider handle to be the same.
 You could make separate `.irs--shiny .irs-from` and `.irs--shiny .irs-to` CSS entries, or you can make a single one for both:

 ```
+/* Values of "To" and "From" slider handle in a range */
 .irs--shiny .irs-to,
 .irs--shiny .irs-from{
   background-color: pink;